 As detailed above, IPR has many legal aspects which must be considered when the strategy is formed.
-Since the list above is not exhaustive, and can be expanded to fit the needs of a specific project, we highly recommend to seek professional legal counseling when addressing IPR issues.
-A legal advisor that is expert in the field of IPR strategy will properly assess the unique needs and attributes of the project at hand, and know how to fully address all necessary issues correctly.
+Since the list above is not exhaustive, and can be expanded to fit the needs of a specific project, we highly recommend seeking professional legal counseling when addressing IPR issues.
+A legal advisor that is expert in the field of IPR strategy will properly assess the unique needs and attributes of the project at hand, and know-how to fully address all necessary issues correctly.
 Failing to curate an IPR strategy that successfully handles all the crucial points will lead to many unwanted issues and require time, resources and additional funds to handle.

 The article above clearly outlines the importance of the IPR strategy as part of the Horizon 2020 application.
 Most importantly, it shines a light on the timing for drafting this strategy.
 That is – during the proposal preparation.
 Establishing a professional and well thought out IPR strategy that takes into consideration previous, current, and potential IP of all consortium members can help prevent or mitigate many potential issues.